Nawel-Bellil/Anomaly-vs-Signature-Detection-Article/README.md

    - Source peer-reviewed articles, industry reports, and whitepapers.

 ### 2. **Writing and Review Phase**
-   - Use LaTeX for scientific formatting and Git for version control.
+   - Use Git for version control.
    - Peer-review sections focusing on technical accuracy, academic integrity, and logical flow.

 ### 3. **Final Integration and Editing**